 You will be connected to three monitors during the test:

-For the first ten minutes, you will relax while baseline data is collected.
-Next, the head of the table will raise to 80 degrees.
+For the first fifteen minutes, you will relax while baseline data is collected if no changes occur the physician may rub your carotid arteries in your neck to assess your heartrate.
+Next, the head of the table will raise to 70 degrees.
 Since many patients who experience a sudden drop in blood pressure do so after about 30 minutes, you will need to remain still in this position for about 40 minutes.
 Staff will ask you to alert them of symptoms you experience.
 Then, if you remain without symptoms after 40 minutes, the physician will determine if nitroglycerin will be given to increase your heart rate and lower your blood pressure.
 After administering nitroglycerin, the remainder of the test lasts 5-10 minutes.
 If you are without symptoms after this portion of the test then the test is complete.
 A possible side effect with this procedure is a headache.
+While upright, the MD may rub your carotid arteries again to assess your health rate further.

-The entire procedure lasts about 1 hour.
+The entire procedure lasts about 1 hour and 30 minutes.
 During the test, you may pass out, you may feel the symptoms you have when you’re about to pass out, or you may feel nothing at all.
 It is important to inform the medical staff of any symptoms you feel.
 You should have someone available to drive you home.
-Your doctor will review the results and make changes to your medication, or order additional medications or testing procedures if necessary.
+Your doctor will review the results and could make changes to your medication, or order additional medications or testing procedures if necessary.